milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 ## Introducing Renovate

 During a recent conversation with a colleague, I was introduced to **[Renovate](https://github.com/renovatebot/renovate)** as an alternative to Dependabot.
-Renovate is an open-source and highly-customisable automated dependency update tool.
+Renovate is an open-source and highly customisable automated dependency update tool.

 For the purposes of this post, I'm going to focus on configuring and running Renovate **in GitHub, hosted by Mend.io**.
 However, Renovate is **[multi-platform](https://docs.renovatebot.com/#supported-platforms)**, including the ability to self-host.